MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventorypurchaseinventoryitemsasync.md

 ---
 author: jasonsandlin
 title: "PFInventoryPurchaseInventoryItemsAsync"
-description: "Purchase an item or bundle" ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 03/09/2023
+description: "Purchase an item or bundle.
+Up to 3500 stacks of items can be added to a single inventory collection.
+Stack size is uncapped." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 05/24/2023
 ---

 # PFInventoryPurchaseInventoryItemsAsync

-Purchase an item or bundle
+Purchase an item or bundle.
+Up to 3500 stacks of items can be added to a single inventory collection.
+Stack size is uncapped.

 ## Syntax